Current revision is 1.44

 The top-level machine's event enumeration contains the events of all machines so that any event can be passed to the machine.
 Each sub-machine has its own enumeration, but these enumerations do not start at 0.
 Rather, they are arranged so that each noEvent event has the same numeric value as the corresponding event in the top-level enumeration.
 In this way, sub-machines are easily selected based on their numeric event range.

 The FSM function of a sub-machine returns a top-level machine event, providing the mechanism by which the sub-machines communicate with the top-level machine.
 The return value of the sub-machine FSM function is the event returned by a sub-machine action function when that event is not a sub-machine event.
-When the sub-machine action returns the sub-machine's noEvent that event is translated into the top-level machine's noEvent.
+When the sub-machine action returns the sub-machine's noEvent that event is translated into the parent machine&s noEvent.

 FSMLang does not provide macros for sub-machines to indicate that their action functions return an event from another sub-machine.
 Rather, sub-machine actions can return events from their own machine, or from their parent.
 This is by design.
 The top-level machine should provide actions when necessary to bridge between the activation of different sub-machines.
 This, of course, is not a rule, since the event enumeration is available and members can be written out by hand.
 But, thus chaining together sub-machines violates the "highly coherent, loosely coupled" principle, which principle has value even within a hierarchical state machine.